List of Ariane launches (2010–2019)

 This is a list of launches performed or scheduled to be performed by Ariane carrier rockets between 2010 and 2019.
 Since 2004, only the Ariane 5 is in service, operating in the ECA and ES configurations.
 The last Ariane 5 ES flew in 2018.
-The ECA version will keep flying until 2022, when the transition to Ariane 6 should be complete.
+The ECA version has flown until 2023 and will soon complete the transition to the Ariane 6.